Aptivi/NitrocidKS/DocGen/wiki/releases/Compatibility-Notes-for-Third-Generation-KS.md

 ##### Removed `ColoredShell`

 The colors are now an essential part of KS, so we decided to take out support for uncolored shell.

+##### Finally condensed `TableColor`

+We noticed that the code is repetitive for making tables, and we don't want to update six locations every bug fix, so we decided to condense it to a single code.

+As a side-effect, we've changed the color signatures from foreground and background pairs to header, value, separator, and background colors.
+Consequently, we've removed the `ConsoleColor` version of `TableColor` as we found it irrelevant thanks to the enhanced `Color` class found in the ColorSeq library.